-A transit mode that is an electric or diesel propelled railway for urban passenger train service consisting of local short distance travel operating between a central city and adjacent suburbs.
-Service must be operated on a regular basis by or under contract with a transit operator for the purpose of transporting passengers within urbanized areas (UZAs), or between urbanized areas and outlying areas.
+A transit mode that uses an electric or diesel propelled railway for urban passenger train service consisting of local short distance travel between a central city and its adjacent suburbs.
+Service must be operated on a regular basis by or under contract with a transit operator for transporting passengers within urbanized areas (UZAs), or between UZAs and outlying areas.